 - Concentrate on content that is both valuable and educational, as well as content that showcases your experience.

 - Concentrate your efforts on cultivating dedicated followers who are more inclined to interact with you and your product.

-The transition to social media is not just restricted to customer support and interaction; certain platforms, such as Instagram, are now allowing customers to buy products through the medium.
-This means that posts can be linked to e-commerce sites and tagged with products.
+The transition to social media is not just restrict to customer support and interaction; certain platforms, such as Instagram, are now allowing customers to buy products through the medium.
+This means that posts can be linked to e-commerce sites and tag with products.

 Consumers are using Instagram in the same way as a company website, and we expect this trend to continue next year.
 This mix of e-commerce and social media is expected to continue beyond 2021, providing businesses with an opportunity to establish a competitive advantage.

 People are increasingly expecting quicker responses from sellers and businesses in this age of the internet.
 There are no fixed office hours on social media or e-commerce websites.
 Not only do potential consumers expect you to be on Twitter, Facebook, Instagram, and other social media platforms, but they also want to be able to interact with you on those platforms at all hours of the day.
 If you cannot do this, you risk losing the business to someone who will.

 Here are a few tools that can help you-